 Over the past three decades, Michigan has seen unprecedented rises in temperature, heavier rainfalls and more extreme weather events due to climate change.

-Climate change is damaging our Great Lakes, forests, and farm lands, all of which are vital to our Michigan way of life.
+Climate change is damaging our Great Lakes, forests and farmland, all of which are vital to our Michigan way of life.
 As a nature lover and committed environmentalist, I cannot overstate how important it is for our nation to protect our environment and address climate change with urgency and creativity.
-This means investing in green renewable energy resources that will create reliable, good-paying jobs, keeping the commitments our country made in the Paris Agreement to reduce carbon emissions, and ensuring full funding for vital conservation programs like the Great Lakes Restoration Initiative and the Land and Water Conservation Fund.
+This means investing in green renewable energy resources that will create reliable, good-paying jobs, keeping the commitments our country made in the Paris Climate Agreement to reduce carbon emissions and ensuring full funding for vital conservation programs like the Great Lakes Restoration Initiative and the Land and Water Conservation Fund.